D-Andreev/lambdamux/README.md

 # lambdamux

-`lambdamux` is a simple and lightweight high performance HTTP router specifically designed for AWS Lambda functions handling API Gateway requests.
+A simple and lightweight high performance HTTP router specifically designed for AWS Lambda functions handling API Gateway requests.

 ## Features
 - Fast and efficient routing with static and dynamic route support